 Requests for a coursework extension will normally require evidence to support it.
 Please confirm with the relevant department if this is the case for your specific request.

-IMC claims will require evidence.
+IMC claims require evidence.
 However, we understand your evidence may come later than your submission of an IMC claim form.
-If you need longer to provide evidence, you should discuss this when you submit your form to a member of staff.
-Your form must be submitted by the deadline.
+If you need longer to provide evidence, you should discuss this when you submit your claim form.
+Your claim form must be submitted by the deadline.

 We recognise that some evidence can be difficult to obtain.
 Therefore, your evidence does not have to be an official document or certificate, especially if the circumstances are health related.

 The exact nature of what your evidence will be depends on your circumstances.
-These are some examples of what might be acceptable.
+These are some examples of what is normally acceptable.

-You may have already sought advice or support with your circumstances from someone in the University, and so you can provide any documents you possess from that engagement as evidence for circumstances you are reporting.
+You may have already told a member of University staff about your circumstances, and so you can provide evidence of that engagement as evidence of the circumstances you are reporting.

-Examples of such evidence would include appointment confirmations, email exchanges (including summary e-mails of advice provided by counselling or wellbeing services) and other types of correspondence from any of the following; Disability Services, Student Services (which includes counselling and wellbeing teams), the Students’ Union, Security, IT Help Desk, the Library, Student Immigration Services, a Personal Tutor, a Student Experience Officer, or a Director of Studies.
+Examples of such evidence would include appointment confirmations, email exchanges (including summary e-mails of advice provided by counselling or wellbeing services) and other types of correspondence from any of the following; a Personal Tutor, a Student Experience Officer, or a Director of Studies, Disability Services, Student Support (which includes counselling and wellbeing teams), the Students’ Union, Security, IT Help Desk, the Library, or the Student Immigration Services.
 This also includes anything you submit to the Report & Support Tool.